lasseufpa/5gm-lidar/README.md

 D:\insitedata\noOverlappingTx4m_s1130 (where 1130 is the SUMO random seed).
 Another alternative is to name as d:\insitedata\simul45_20180915  (format is year, month, day).
 We have the following subtasks:
-1. Channel generation: Convert InSite channel data in a database (episode.db) and also into files that can be easily read by Python (npz) and Matlab (hdf5)
+1. Channel generation: Convert InSite channel data in a database (episodedata.db) and also into files that can be easily read by Python (npz) and Matlab (hdf5)
 2. Lists: Create two lists of text files.
-The first indicates all valid and invalid receivers, while the second deals only with the valid receivers and also informs the LOS and NLOS ones
+The first indicates all valid and invalid receivers, while the second deals only with the valid receivers and also informs the LOS and NLOS ones.

 3.1) - Channel generation
 ===========

-1. First we need the episode.db corresponding to the RT simulations
+1. First we need the episodedata.db corresponding to the RT simulations

-cd D:\github\5gm-rwi-simulation
+`cd D:\github\5gm-rwi-simulation`

-Consider deleting any file named episode.db in the current folder.
+Consider deleting any file named episodedata.db in the current folder.

-In other words, check if you have a file name episode.db in this (current) folder.
-If you have, consider that the script todb.py appends the new data into an existing episode.db  file.
+In other words, check if you have a file name episodedata.db in this (current) folder.
+If you have, consider that the script todb.py appends the new data into an existing episodedata.db  file.
 So, you may want to move it to another folder or delete it in case you want to generate a new file, from scratch.

-python todb.py D:\insitedata\noOverlappingTx4m_s1130
+`python todb.py D:\insitedata\noOverlappingTx4m_s1130`

 In the end you know how many episodes were processed and should take note of that because it will be requested, e.g.
 ```